GinaHorch/snappily-ever-after-frontend/README.md

 - Using admin credentials

 Dashboard features:
-- View count of uploaded messages and photos
+- View count of uploaded memories
 - Change admin and guest credentials
+- Delete or download images and/or memories from Gallery Management
 - Delete or download individual images from the gallery

 ## Technical Details